 It might be a bit strange to include the Rosenbach Museum and Library on this list.
 After all, the home in which the museum is housed wasn’t built until the 19th century, years after Washington died.
 However, for those that are interested in learning more about George Washington, there are few better places to visit in Pennsylvania.

 The Rosenbach Museum is known for having thousands of the most rare books and manuscripts in the world, but one of the highlights of their collection are hundreds of letters and documents written by some of the most famous people in world history.
-This collection includes over 100 letter written by George Washington, including his first known letter written when he was only 17 years old.
+This collection includes over 100 letters written by George Washington, including his first known letter written when he was only 17 years old.

 These letters are not included on a typical tour, but if you schedule a private viewing in advance, you can view many of these letters up close, even holding some of them in your hands as if Washington had written them to you.

 For more information about visiting this amazing place, check out my full review I wrote after visiting the Rosenbach Museum and Library.
 Even better, check out these frequently scheduled tours of the museum that include many letters from a variety of famous people from American history.